zhaoyafei/design-kit/README.md

 ## Bootstrap Documentation Site

+Run the documentation site with the following command:

 ```bash
 docker-compose up
 ```

-Visit (http://localhost:9001) in your browser.
+Visit <http://localhost:9001> in your browser.

 ## Editing Bootstrap styles